Don't be afraid of SAM — Part 1

 In the fear of having to less licenses, we occasionally see organizations being prompted to acquire a tool for their software license management because a license audit is impending or has just taken place.
 However, our experience also shows that many companies are not underlicensed, but on the contrary have many unused licenses.
 Accordingly, on the user side the audit issue is regarded quite relaxed, but why should businesses spend more money than necessary for the use of software?

 Today, the value relationship between software and hardware - leveled off at an average company - is approximately between 60:40 and 70:30.
 Hardware is purchased, is rarely subject to change and can be written off after a few years when it has amortized.
-Software as an immaterial product, however, is often lost out of sight, though it has a dynamic performance through recurring maintenance costs, service agreements, license upgrade or license extensions.
+Software as an immaterial product, however, is often lost out of sight, though it has a dynamic performance through recurring maintenance costs, service agreements, license upgrades or license extensions.

 We observe that in a medium-sized company with 200 workstations up to 8000 different software packages are installed.
 To keep track of software and licenses in this jungle and to carefully maintain an overview, running a SAM solution should be mandatory.
 Swiftly a fortune is wasted, when more licenses than necessary were purchased (overlicensed).
-Or you get lost at some point in legally mined terrain, because more software is used as licenses are available (underlicensed).
-Each of the two aspects can get expensive.
+Or you get lost at some point in legally mined terrain, because more software is used than licenses are available (underlicensed).
+Each of the two aspects may become expensive.
 An additional licensing after being underlicensed usually doesn't pay off and can have serious legal consequences.
 When an overlicensing is discovered, the fresh resources may be reallocated internally and demand-oriented, which in turn releases funds for other investments.
 Ideally, IT should strive to achieve an even software balance.